TORQUAY and TOR MOHAM PARISH.

 Hatch Mrs, South street

-Hamlyn Eliz , Park place
+Hamlyn Eliz , Park pla

 Harvey Isabella,Higher ter